nathanwchan/swift-3-workshop/README.md

 As you may have guessed from the result on the right, this produced a brand new `Set` with only the values that both sets contain in common.

+Take a moment to try the other `Set` methods.

 > For more information on these operations, visit the provided link to [Collection Types](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/CollectionTypes.html)

 ### Arrays